 Cognitive load theory is a cognitivist learning theory introduced in mid-1980s by John Sweller, an Australian educational psychologist.
 The key aspect of this theory is the attention paid to the human cognitive architecture: characteristics and relations between long-term memory and working memory, and how load on cognitive system affects learning.
-Working memory is the critical part of this system since it enables new information to be assimilated into long-term memory.
 In Sweller's words,